Thymoquinone

 Thymoquinone is a phytochemical compound found in the plant Nigella sativa.
-It is also found in select cultivated Monarda fistulosa plants which can be steam distilled to produce an essential oil.
+It is also found in select cultivated Monarda fistulosa plants, which can be steam distilled to produce an essential oil.
+Thymoquinone is also a major oxidation product of both thymol and its structural isomer, carvacrol.

 It has been classified as a pan-assay interference compound, which binds indiscriminately to many proteins.
-It is under preliminary research to identify its possible biological properties.
+It is under basic research to further identify its biological properties.